kintone/cli-kintone/README.md

 ##### Notes

-- A field in a Table cannot be specified with the `fields` option.
+- Field within a Table cannot be specified to the `fields` option.

 #### `--condition` and `--order-by` options